ricyraj/Rtd_Ws_AB_plugin/Docs/WSRTD Doc.md

 Explained here [Amibroker Forum](https://forum.amibroker.com/t/documentation-on-batch-data-plugin-command/39269) Amibroker [Batch window manual](https://www.amibroker.com/guide/h_batch.html)

 Every time the Plug-in receives data, it stores is internally in its own temporary storage and notifies Amibroker of new data.
-Unfortunately, by design, if the Symbol is not being used by the user is anyway, the plug-in may never be able to "push" the data to AB local Database that is persistent.
+Unfortunately, by design, if the Symbol is not being used by the user in any way, the plug-in may never be able to "push" the data to AB local Database that is persistent.
 Therefore, user needs to use a Batch file that consists of an empty Analysis Exploration to force all symbols to fetch data.
 More on this later.

 These are some ways to communicate with the Plug-in from the Amibroker User-Interface OR when the websocket is shutdown and therefore not reachable externally.